GFriend: 2016: Snowflake, first music show wins, Showtime and LOL

-On January 25, 2016, GFriend released their third EP, Snowflake, with led by the single "Rough".
+On January 25, 2016, GFriend released their third EP, Snowflake, led by the single "Rough".
 "Rough" was the last song in GFriend's high school concept trilogy, along with "Glass Bead" and "Me Gustas Tu".
 GFriend began promotions for Snowflake on January 26 on SBS MTV's The Show.
 Snowflake debuted at number ten on he Billboard World Albums Chart, and the music video of "Rough" on YouTube ranked at number three in the top ten "Most Viewed K-Pop Videos Around the World in January 2016".

 On February 2, GFriend received their first music show win for their song "Rough" on The Show.
 They went on to win another fourteen awards on the music shows, including their first triple crowns on M Countdown, Music Bank, Show Champion, and Inkigayo.
 With a total of 15 wins, they placed second in the number of wins for girls groups, behind Apink who recorded a total of 17 wins with "Luv".
 The song "Rough" also placed first in Gaon Chart's First Half of 2016 chart rankings.

 On June 15, it was announced that GFriend would star alongside Mamamoo in a new season of Showtime.
 On June 29, Source Music began preparations for the release of the group's first studio album, LOL, which stands for both "Laughing Out Loud" and "Lots of Love".
 LOL was released on July 11 with the lead single "Navillera", having accumulated more than 60,000 pre-orders worldwide.
 On July 19, GFriend earned their first music show win for "Navillera" on The Show.

 At the end of the year, YouTube revealed the top 10 K-pop MVs most beloved by South Koreans in 2016; "Rough" and "Navillera" were ranked second and tenth, respectively.
 "Rough" and "Navillera" were also ranked second and eleventh, respectively, in the 2016 Bugs Year-End Top 100.
 "Rough" ranked 13th in Billboard's 20 Best K-Pop Songs of 2016: Critic's Picks.
 At the end of the year show 2016 KBS Song Festival, the peak viewer ratings for the whole show were recorded during GFriend's "Rough" performance at 10.3%.
 "Rough" also became the most downloaded song in 2016, according to Gaon Chart's 2016 Year End Download Chart.

 2017: First fan-meeting, The Awakening, Parallel and Rainbow

-On February 23, Source Music announced that GFriend would make a comeback on March 6.
+On February 23, 2017, Source Music announced that GFriend would make a comeback on March 6.
 On February 27, it was revealed that their fourth EP would be titled The Awakening with lead single "Fingertip".
 The Awakening global pre-orders exceeded 100,000 copies, a new personal record.
 Additionally, the album debuted at fifth on Billboard's World Albums chart.

 In April, GFriend held their first fan meeting, "Dear Buddy".

 On August 1, GFriend released their fifth EP, Parallel, with lead single "Love Whisper".
 In September, they released the repackaged version of the album Rainbow with the lead single "Summer Rain".